Updated March 31, 2026

 - Indiana commercial auto liability minimums are $25,000/$50,000/$25,000, so agents using a vehicle for business should confirm hired auto or non-owned auto exposure if applicable.

-- Indiana requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect brokerage office space negotiations and landlord requirements.
+- Most commercial leases in Indiana require proof of general liability coverage, which can affect brokerage office space negotiations and landlord requirements.

 - Indiana real estate firms should confirm whether their policies include professional liability coverage, since transaction disputes and contract errors are central buying considerations here.